Frequently Asked Questions...

-I am a member of the Celebrants Collective, a professional organisation that aims to support Celebrants to be the best that they can possibly be; I am also fully insured and registered with HMRC and last, but by no means least, although you can't put a price on it, I just wanted to mention (in case you didn't already know): I REALLY love being a Celebrant!
+I am accredited by Humanists UK and a member of the Celebrants Collective, a professional organisation that aims to support Celebrants to be the best that they can possibly be; I am also fully insured and registered with HMRC and last, but by no means least, although you can't put a price on it, I just wanted to mention (in case you didn't already know): I REALLY love being a Celebrant!

 Can we write our own vows?

 Yes of course.

 This is a very special way of making your ceremony unique.